MdTouseefAkram/React-Series/Day 09 - Optimising our App/README.md

 # This is how we can distribute our app into smaller chunks(bundles).

 ## Two thing
-# 1. code spliiting or chunking for modularity and following single responsibility.
+# 1. code spliiting or chunking for modularity and following single responsibility principle.
 It makes our app easy to read , maintable and easy for testable.
 # 2. lazy loading - for optimising our App.